Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 The narrow alleyways and passages give way to historical little squares as they maze between the beautiful, whitewashed buildings.

-As you stroll the city, you will stumble across hidden churches that are seemingly piled on top of each other given their close proximity to one another.
+As you stroll the city, you will stumble across hidden churches that are seemingly piled on top of each other, given their proximity to one another.
+Take a relaxing break in one of the many quintessential Italian coffee bars or cafes for a coffee or a glass of wine.

 If you are looking to learn more about Monopoli’s adorable Old Town, I advise taking a private walking tour of the city.
 The tour is perfect for those traveling to the town in small groups.